Autism Resources for Teachers: Creating Supportive

 Autistic students bring unique strengths and face distinct challenges in mainstream classrooms.
 Understanding autism as a difference in how the brain processes information, rather than a deficit, is the foundation of effective support.
 Autistic students may experience sensory sensitivities, including visual processing challenges, prefer predictable routines, communic ate differently, and have intense interests that can be harnessed for learning.
 This guide provides practical strategies and evidence-based teaching methodsand resources for creating classrooms where autistic students can thrive alongside their peers through peer-supported inclusion.

 With an increasing number of children with Autism Spectrum Disorders in schools, it has become important for teachers to use the most effective strategies and resources to help these children learn, academically and socially.
 At Structural Learning, we try to develop classroom concepts that are universally inclusive for everyone.
 This means developing tools that neurodiverse children can use as well as their mainstream colleagues.
 In a well-designed classroom environment, a child should not have to pursue their studies in the corridor.
-Good instructional practice means that all pupils can access the curriculum.
+Good instructional practice means that all learners can access the curriculum.
 This guide will provide teaching staff with some ideas for making their classrooms truly inclusive.

 The learning characteristics of children with autism spectrum disorder may be different from the rest of the students.
 Using evidence-informed resources and teaching methods will help children with Autism Spectrum Disorders access all aspects of the curriculum.
 The following are some of the most effective autism resources and inclusive strategies to help children with autism feel welcome in a classroom while acknowledging their symptoms and individual styles of learning.